 This is important because sanding gets rid of dust trapped underneath the epoxy and will cause chipping and peeling away.

-• Clean your surfaces.
+- Clean your surfaces.

 Wear protective gloves before you start conducting this operation.
 Wet a rag in denatured alcohol and start rubbing the surface you are working on circularly.
 Cleaning the floor with denatured alcohol prepares it to receive the new epoxy coating.
 The rag should be saturated but not overly wet.

-• Mix the epoxy.
+- Mix the epoxy.

 Mix the measured two-part epoxy correctly or as per the manufacturer’s instructions.
 It is advisable to use a similar type of epoxy to which you used in the first coating.
 A drill or stirring bit will help you in this step.

-• Reapply the epoxy coating over the clean floor.
+- Reapply the epoxy coating over the clean floor.

 Dip a 1.9cm wide paint roller in the epoxy tray and apply an even layer over your floor.
 You should apply the solvent-based coloured epoxy coat first.
 If you are working in a garage, keep the door open.
 This is important for your ventilation because solvent-based epoxy emits poisonous fumes.
-Please leave it to dry for a minimum of 24hours.
+Please leave it to dry for a minimum of 24 hours.

 How To Fix Epoxy Cracks

 Epoxy injection is one of the most common ways of repairing narrow cracks.
-The activities of the definite cause a crack on the surface coating beneath causes cracks on the surface.
+The activities of the definite cause a crack in the surface coating beneath causes cracks on the surface.
 If the concrete cracks for reasons such as earthquakes, your epoxy floor will crack together with it.
 Fixing cracks on the coating will go together with fixing cracks in the concrete.
 You will need a hammer and a concrete chisel for this task.

-• Chip away at the loose material until you get to the firm material.
+- Chip away at the loose material until you get to the firm material.
 Make holes at specific intervals in the crack.

-• Clean the crack.
+- Clean the crack.
 Remove any contamination in the crack using air under high pressure or water.

-• Place a cap over the surface of the crack to contain the epoxy.
+- Place a cap over the surface of the crack to contain the epoxy.
 Batch and mix the epoxy properly.

-• Inject your carbon-based epoxy to bind the crack together firmly.
+- Inject your carbon-based epoxy to bind the crack together firmly.